The Top 5 Turn-Offs For Recruiters and How to Avoid Them

 5. Weak handshake

-Finally, the importance placed on positive body language and a good handshake should never be overlooked.
-They may seem like old-fashioned ideas but, for many recruiters, the right body language still rings true and sends out a positive message about an interviewee.
+Finally, the importance placed on positive body language (both in person and remotely) and a good handshake (post-Covid) should never be overlooked.
+They may seem like old-fashioned pre-Covid ideas but, for many recruiters, the right body language (even via Zoom/Team etc), still rings true and sends out a positive message about an interviewee.
 Unable or unwilling to maintain eye-contact probably comes in a close second.

 In summary then, if you want to avoid the top 5 turn-offs for recruiters and make a good and lasting impression at your next interview: